-Starting in 2014, massive tax credits will be available to help you buy individual health insurance coverage through new state-based health insurance marketplaces.
-The tax credits will only be available to you if you enroll in health insurance through your state's health insurance marketplace.
+The tax credits are only available to you if you enroll in health insurance through your state's health insurance marketplace.
 If you are eligible for these health insurance tax credits, they will cap your cost of health insurance at 2% - 9.5% of your household income.

 The health insurance tax credits are available for individuals and families who meet certain income requirements and do not have access to affordable health insurance through their employer or another government program.

 Eligibility for tax credits is based on a standard, called the "federal poverty level," that looks at your household income and the number of people in the household.
 The size of the tax credit is based on a sliding scale, with those who make less money getting a larger financial support to lower the cost of their insurance coverage.
 Individuals and families who make between 138 percent and 400 percent of the federal poverty level may be eligible for a tax credit.
 This means that an individual making up to $45,960 and a family of four earning up to $94,200 may be eligible for a tax credit.

 Quick Facts about the Health Insurance Tax Credits:

 Tax credits lower the cost of your premium.

 Tax credits reduce the amount of the premium you will pay for insurance.

 Tax credits help low- and middle-income individuals and families.

 Tax credits are available to individuals and families who meet certain income requirements.

 Tax credits can be applied to the cost of your health plan when you enroll – you do not need to wait until you file a tax return at the end of the year.